What is a music grant?

 Most grant organizations operate with a jury system.

 This means there are many people from the music industry who work with the organization to review and grade grant applications.
 They listen to the music, they read the plan, and if they like what you show them, they’ll give you a good rating.

 After an application has been reviewed multiple times by a number of jurors, a grant will be awarded an average score.
 Once all grants are reviewed, the top percentile of grants will be funded based on how much money is available.

 The number of grants, and the necessary score to be funded varies based on the season.
-Sometimes you need to get a 90% or higher to get funded.
-Sometimes you only need a 75%.
-Much of it boils down to competition and how much funding is available.
+Sometimes you may need to score 90% or higher to get funded.
+Other times you may only need a 75%.
+Much of it boils down to competition and how much funding is available for that deadline.

 Can a music grant help improve my career?

 Absolutely.
-It’s “free” money that has actually been created to help you further your career.
+It’s free money that has actually been created to invest in and help further your career.